Why Peru?

 Do we need to carry a mountain backpack during the hikes?

-a thin outer garment and raincoat
+a light jacket and raincoat

 sunglasses and a hat